1.9. CREATING A LANDSCAPE IN UE4

 The first thing we need to do is create a new project:

-- Lauch the Unreal Engine from within the Unreal Browser.
+- Launch the Unreal Engine (Version 4.24.3) from within the Unreal Browser.

-- Navigate to the folder you want to create your project in and give it a suitable name.
+- The ‘Project Settings’ window confirms your choices and gives you the opportunity to select the folder you want to create your project in and give the project a filename.

-Add the procedural landscape plugin to the project.
+Add the Procedural Landscape Ecosystem plugin to the project.

 - To do this you need to close the project you’ve just created and return to the Unreal Browser.

 - Click ‘Add to Project’ on the Procedural Landscape Ecosystem.